honestrox logo

 If you want to know whether your actions are because of social anxiety, you’re in the right place.

-I’ve done plenty of things throughout my life that I thought was normal human behavior, albeit feeling uncomfortable at the time.
 I’ve always felt different and a bit wackier than the average person, but I never thought I was the poster child for social anxiety.

 I honestly thought everyone reacted the same way in certain situations.